-English auctions are the most common type of auctions.
+English auctions are the most common type of auction.
 These auctions are the type that we see in the movies or on TV.
 So let’s understand this by imagining a scene –

 Example of an English Auction